 What’s a Hot Water Tempering Valve?

-The tempering valve is an essential safety device that every Australian hot water system should have.
+The tempering valve (aka mixing valve) is an essential safety device that every Australian hot water system should have.
 Your risk of suffering serious burns or scalding is greatly reduced thanks to this small valve.

-The role of a tempering valve is incredibly simple; it takes the hot water supply from your hot water system, and mixes it with cold water.
+The role of a hot water tempering valve is incredibly simple; it takes the hot water supply from your hot water system and mixes it with cold water.
 This lowers the overall water temperature to a hot-but-safe 50°C. You’ll still mix this with more cold water to shower or wash the dishes, but direct exposure won’t leave you burned.

 While the tempering valve exists to look after the safety of you and your family, Mr Emergency directly looks after your tempering valve.
 Our licensed plumbers provide annual maintenance and servicing to ensure all aspects of your water heater are working properly.

-A licensed plumber is also the only person legally allowed to commission a tempering valve in line with full Australian Standards compliance.
+A licensed plumber is also the only person legally allowed to commission a hot water mixing valve in line with full Australian Standards compliance.

 So, if you’re after a professional service, call Mr Emergency now.
 We’ll keep you safe with long term hot water solutions.